Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: 2D Image Reconstruction Details

 \section{2D Image Reconstruction Details}

-We provide additional details on the high-resolution HDR image fitting experiment of \cref{sec:app-image-reconstruction}.
+We provide additional details on the high-resolution HDR image fitting experiment summarized in the main paper.
 We adapt Neural Harmonic Textures to this domain while preserving the core idea: learnable per-vertex features, interpolated per pixel and activated with periodic functions, and decoded by a shallow MLP.
 However, there are a number of differences to the 3D and semantic reconstruction tasks, which we detail below.